 - Compelling call-to-action

-Jane's remarketing ads to people who visited the women's outer garment section of her website would be more relevant if they promoted women's down jackets instead of a generic message.
+Jane's advertising to people who visited the women's outerwear section of her website would be more relevant if they promoted women's down jackets instead of a generic message.

-Higher bids increase your ability to reach more people on your remarketing lists, maximising your exposure to this valuable audience.
-When determining what bid to set, consider the value of your customers in each of your remarketing lists.
+Higher bids increase your ability to reach more people in your segments, maximising your exposure to this valuable audience.
+When determining what bid to set, consider the value of your customers in each of your data segments.

 Reggie sells electronics.
-Since TVs are more profitable than cameras, he bids higher for a remarketing list that targets visitors to TV pages than for a list created for camera pages.
+Since TVs are more profitable than cameras, he bids higher for an audience segment that targets visitors to TV pages than for a segment created for camera pages.